gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 if the `@Region` annotation was not specified.

-You can explicitly set any of the `@Indexed` annotation attributes to override the default values provided by [spring-data-gemfire-name].
+You can explicitly set any of the `@Indexed` annotation attributes to override the default values provided by Spring Data for VMware GemFire.

 **Application domain object type modeling a Book with customized indexes**